lowRISC/opentitan/hw/ip/flash_ctrl/doc/flash_ctrl.md

 *  Parameterized support for number of flash banks (default to 2)
 *  For each flash bank, parameterized support for number of flash pages (default to 256)
 *  For each flash page, parameterized support for number of words and word size (default to 256 words of 4B each)
-*  Parameterized support, up to 64B of burst writes
+*  Parameterized support for burst writes, up to 64B
-   *  Controller currently does not support page boundary checks; it is thus legal for software to burst writes across a page boundary
+   *  Controller currently does not support page boundary checks; it is thus legal for software to burst write across a page boundary
 *  Features to be added if required in flash 0.5+
    *  Program verification
       *  may not be required if flash physical controller supports alternative mechanisms of verification.